Natalia Denegri: Career

+In November 2025, she received the U.S. Capitol Lifetime Achievement Award, presented by the International Academy of Chaplaincy at a ceremony held in the U.S. Capitol.
+The award was given in recognition of her international humanitarian work.

 United States and Hassenfeld Foundation

 During her first visit to the U.S., Denegri met Alan Hassenfeld, former CEO of Hasbro and chairman of the Hassenfeld Family Foundation.
 Under his mentorship she launched Corazones Guerreros on CNN en Español, later moving the program to Mega TV, where it is broadcast throughout the United States and Latin America.
-She was subsequently appointed the Foundation’s official spokesperson for Latin America.
+She was subsequently appointed the Foundation's official spokesperson for Latin America.

 Humanitarian missions

 With the Foundation, Denegri coordinated missions in La Guajira, Colombia (supporting the Wayúu community), Puerto Rico after Hurricanes Irma and Maria, Venezuela, Argentina, and the United States.
 In Puerto Rico, her team delivered more than US$100,000 in aid and evacuated over 300 patients to Miami.
 The mission was documented in the film Hope by director Alain Maiki.
 For this work she received recognition from the United States Congress.

-In March 2022 she collaborated with Baires Grill, Miami Mayor Francis X. Suárez, and The Hachar Law Group to assist Ukrainian refugees arriving in Miami after Russia’s invasion.
+In March 2022 she collaborated with Baires Grill, Miami Mayor Francis X. Suárez, and The Hachar Law Group to assist Ukrainian refugees arriving in Miami after Russia's invasion.